rsyncOSX/RsyncUIdocs/content/post/Built.md

 SwiftUI is the latest declarative framework developed by Apple for views, controls, and layout structures for user interface.

+# SwiftData

+*SwiftData* - I have commenced the work in this release to see if SwiftData might be beneficial for RsyncUI.
+There are only three files saved to storage from RsyncUI, tasks, log records and user settings.
+Those data might be enabled to utilize SwiftData and if so RsyncUI might be available from the Apple App Store as well.
+This is due to App Sandbox capability and what is allowed and not allowed inside an App Sandbox.
+Reading and writing files from a `.dotcatalog` on a users home directory is not allowed which RsyncUI does now.
+The work is commenced.
+What is requiered first is to update the internal dataflow before introducing SwiftData for RsyncUI.

+If a *SwiftData* version is enabled, there will be two versions of RsyncUI, one for Homebrew as today and one for the App Store utlizing only attached discs and default version of rsync.
+I have just commenced learning about SwifData and a new version might be ready sometime late in February or March 2024.

+- the work on *SwiftData* is commenced, but I have to study what and understand how to use it myself
+	- if success on SwiftData there might be a minor version of RsyncUI on App Store, by minor means only default version of rsync on macOS and attached disks only
+	- the full version of RsyncUI will always be available on Homebrew

 # SwiftUI

 *RsyncUI* utilizes *SwiftUI* for the UI.
 UI components are views, which is a value type `struct` and not a reference type `class`.
 UI components are added to RsyncUI by code.
 Every time a property within a SwiftUI view is changed the view is recreated by the runtime.
 In SwitfUI there are several property wrappers to create bindings to mutable properties.